 See the change log at the end for a complete revision history.

 Following are my personal preferences for setting up uBlock Origin.
 The configurations in the 2nd and 3rd columns of the table are intended to be used with the The Firefox Privacy Guide For Dummies! and the Firefox Configuration Guide for Privacy Freaks and Performance Buffs, respectively, the former of which does not rely on uMatrix and the latter of which does.
-In both cases the advanced mode of uBO is disabled because i felt it would be too overwhelming for 1st time users and followers of the 'dummy' guide and it isn't needed for followers of the advanced guide since all dynamic filtering is accomplished with uMatrix which offers more granular filtering.
+In both cases the advanced mode of uBO is disabled because i felt it would be too overwhelming for 1st time users and followers of the 'dummy' guide and it isn't needed for followers of the advanced guide since all dynamic filtering is handled with uMatrix which offers more granular control.
 Keep in mind these are my personal preferences and by no means do i claim they're the best possible for every use case, however i like to think they are generally sensible.

 Regardless of which guide you are following, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section.
 If you are not following either guide and not using uMatrix, i would highly suggest enabling the advanced mode option in uBO in order to leverage its dynamic filtering capability and reading the Advanced-user-features section of the wiki.
 The suggested configuration for this scenario is in the 4th column of the table.